Last updated 25 January 2021

 “I’m a celebrity, get me out of here was filmed in Australia at Springbrook National Park, Gold Coast, Queensland.
 The show follows the lives of chosen celebrities living in jungle-like conditions with little or no comforts for a period of 15 to 21 days.”

-This World Heritage listed National Park has been on my doorstep for 40+ years, yet it was only recently I decided to make the one-hour car trip to experience this place.
+This World Heritage-listed National Park has been on my doorstep for 40+ years, yet it was only recently I decided to make the one-hour car trip to experience this place.
 Had I known an international TV reality show was filmed there, would I have been motivated to visit Springbrook sooner?
 Probably not.
 But it would have given me something to smile about when hiking the many rainforest trails.
-The status of Celebrity and the lengths they go to when their star is waning.
+The status of celebrities and the lengths they go to when their star is waning.

 Why visit Springbrook?